 2 See section 4.4

 3 This adverse reaction was identified through post-marketing surveillance but not observed in controlled clinical trials.
-The frequency category was estimated as the upper limit of the 95 % confidence interval calculated on the basis of the total number of patients exposed to TCZ in clinical trials.
+The frequency category was estimated as the upper limit of the 95 % confidence interval calculated on the basis of the total number of patients exposed to tocilizumab in clinical trials.

 Description of selected adverse reactions (subcutaneous use)